HULKs/NaoV6/README.md

 # NaoV6

-A collection of good-to-know knowledge for the NaoV6 Robot in the Robocup context.
+This repository (and it's wiki) contains example code and knowledge for the Nao(v6)-Robot that was gathered over time by all Robocup-SPL teams.
+Feel free to contribute!